cuijiancorbin/Towards-Best-Practice-of-Interpreting-Deep-Learning-Models-for-EEG-based-BCI/README.md

 In order to fill this research gap, we conduct the first quantitative evaluation and explore the best practice of interpreting deep learning models designed for EEG-based BCI.
 We design metrics and test seven well-known interpretation techniques on benchmark deep learning models.
 We propose a set of processing steps that allow the interpretation results to be visualized in an understandable and trusted way.

-In this project, we implemented 7 interpretation techniques on two benchmark deep learning models "EEGNet" and "InterpretableCNN" (DOI:10.1109/TNNLS.2022.3147208) for EEG-based BCI.
+In the code file "Deep_Learning_Interpretability_samplefile.py", we implemented 7 interpretation techniques on two benchmark deep learning models "EEGNet" and "InterpretableCNN" (DOI:10.1109/TNNLS.2022.3147208) for EEG-based BCI.
 The methods include:

 gradient×input,
 DeepLIFT,